The stochastic discrete nonlinear Schr\"odinger equation: microscopic derivation and finite-temperature phase transition: Finite temperature phase transition

 To supplement the basic phase diagram of the DNSE (see Figure \ref{figb1}) with temperature information, the dependence of energy on the temperature $E(\beta)$, i.e. the caloric equation of state, would be required.
 In principle, that information can be obtained from the known stationary distribution $\rho_\beta$, eq.~\eqref{2.1.3}, but as usual, the evaluation of phase space integrals becomes a challenge, to put it mildly.
 The linear case $\alpha=0$ can be dealt with in closed analytic form (see appendix \ref{sec:e}) and results in eq.~\eqref{e.16}, with an unusual dependence on the system size caused by the additional conservation law $N=1$.
 Thus, to discuss the caloric equation of state, we rely here, predominantly, on numerical computations of mean energies using time traces of eq.~\eqref{2.2.1} for $\alpha>0$.
 Figure \ref{fig31} shows the result of adiabatic temperature sweeps covering both negative and positive temperature regions.
 To initiate the parameter downsweep, a localised initial condition was used, $c_n(0)=\delta_{n,32}$, while for the upsweep, a uniformly random initial condition was drawn from the distribution $\delta(N-1)$ \footnote{For practical reasons, an almost normalised state was drawn from the related canonical distribution $\exp(-N/L)$, with the normalisation applied at the end.}.
 Both parameter sweeps yield almost identical mean values, indicating the stationarity of the computation.
 A steep drop in the energy and large energy fluctuations indicate a phase transition at a positive $\beta$ value that depends on the value of $\alpha$.
 Such phase transition characteristics are not visible for $\beta<0$.
 The dependence of the mean energy on $\beta$ in the low $\beta$-regime hardly depends on the value of $\alpha$ and is quite well described by the caloric equation of state of the harmonic chain, eq.~\eqref{e.16} (see the broken line in Figure \ref{fig31}).

 To obtain a better overview, we perform simulations for a larger range of parameter settings.
-Inspired by the partition integral, eqs.~\eqref{2.1} and \eqref{2.1.4}, which depends on the product $\alpha \beta/2$ when we discount for the interaction between sites, and by the particular system size dependence shown in eq.~\eqref{e.16} it is tempting to introduce the rescaled temperature variable $\bar{\beta}=\alpha \beta/(2L)$.
+Inspired by the partition integral, eqs.~\eqref{2.1} and \eqref{2.1.4}, which depends on the product $\alpha \beta/2$ when we discount for the interaction between sites, and by the particular system size dependence shown in eq.~\eqref{e.16} it is tempting to introduce the rescaled inverse temperature variable $\bar{\beta}=\alpha \beta/(2L)$.
 In fact, with such a rescaled variable, the phase transition seems to appear around $\bar{\beta}\approx 2.5$ for a larger set of parameters as indicated by a pronounced peak in the variance of the energy, see Figure \ref{fig32}(a).
 Below in section \ref{sec:4}, we will support this observation with a simple mean-field model that yields a phase transition around $\bar\beta = 2.45$.
 When increasing the system size, the phase transition is accompanied, as expected, by large time scales.
 That results in numerical hysteresis, reminiscent of first-order phase transitions, as shown in Figure \ref{fig32}(b).
-While increasing the noise strength seems to speed up the dynamics, as suggested by the results of the previous section, the time scales become too long to be covered by standard numerical simulation times, and only quasi-stationary behaviour can be realised.
+Increasing the noise strength seems to accelerate the system dynamics as suggested by the results of the previous section (for a more detailed discussion of the impact of noise we refer the reader to section \ref{sec:3.2})).
+Therefore increasing the noise strength partially suppresses numerical hysteresis, see Figure \ref{fig32}(b).
+Having said that, the time scales may become too long to be covered by standard numerical simulation times, and only quasi-stationary behaviour can be realised.